The Drawing and Casting of Lots

-When Simon saw that it was through the laying on of hands that people received the holy spirit and that it was through the hands of the apostles that this spirit-power was given to others.
+Simon saw that, through the laying on of hands people received the holy spirit.
+He also saw that through the hands of the apostles this spirit power was given to others.
 In his desire to have the same power as the apostles, Simon offered money for it:

-This account shows that, in order to be able to use the casting of lots in the framework of the Body of Christ, a man must be one of the elect, have a righteous attitude, and be authorized (called by God the Father) to participate in the work of the church.
+In order to use the casting of lots in the framework of the Body of Christ, a man must be one of the elect, have a righteous attitude, and be authorized to participate in the work of the church.

 A Great Danger

-Although there is no doubt that God authorized the use of objects that are either drawn out of a container or cast upon a surface in order seek his advice, have him make a choice and to gain insight and knowledge about things and events which are beyond the normal capabilities of people to gain through natural means, there is great danger in the use of lots for those who use them for the wrong purpose or are not authorized by God the use them.
+Although there is no doubt that God authorized the use of objects which are either drawn out of a container or cast upon a surface in order to seek his advice, ask him to make a choice, or to gain insight and knowledge about things and events, there is great danger in the use of lots for those who use them for the wrong purpose or are not authorized by God the use them.

-Today, as in the past, there are many things that one must consider before attempting to access God through an object:
+Today, as in the past, there are many things which must be considered before attempting to access God through an object:

-1. Will God honor one's attempt to use an object to access physical or spiritual knowledge?
+- Will God honor your attempt to use an object to access physical or spiritual knowledge?

-3. How can one be absolutely certain that an answer one receives is from the spirit of God?
+- How can you be absolutely certain that an answer you receive is from the spirit of God?

-4. How can one be certain that an answer one receives is not from an evil spirit or one's own mind?
+- How can you be certain that an answer you receive is not from an evil spirit or your own mind?

-These are very serious questions that must be answered before a person attempts to use an object to access the spirit of God.
-Without the correct answers to these questions, it seems foolish to use any physical object to guide one's physical or spiritual life.
+These are very serious questions which must be answered before anyone attempts to use an object to access the will of God.
+Without the correct answers to these questions, it seems foolish to use any physical object to guide our physical or spiritual life.
 This is not to say that God the Father and Jesus Christ will not authorize such a method to be used during the end of the age; however, extreme caution must be exercised.
 The apostle Peter warned, "Be sober, be vigilant; because your adversary the devil, walks about as a roaring lion, seeking those whom he may devour" (1.Pet.5:8).

-Because the only example of the casting of lots by the elect of the early church concerns the affairs of the church, we can safely assume that, at that time, it was not wrong to use this method to gain insight and knowledge and to discover the will of God concerning spiritual matters.
+Because the only example of the use of lots by the elect of the early church concerns the affairs of the church, we can safely assume it was not wrong to use this method to gain insight and knowledge and to discover the will of God in spiritual matters.